-A literary lecture series highlights three authors in June.
-Presented by the Pima County Public Library LGBTQ+ Services Committee, the Stonewall Series asks suggestive questions about queer culture. »See poster
+The Stonewall literary lecture series highlights three authors and asks suggestive questions about queer culture.
+Presented by the Pima County Public Library LGBTQ+ Services Committee.

 THE FUTURE OF QUEER: A MANIFESTO

 Sat, Jun 2, 2-4pm

 101 N Stone Ave

 Fenton Johnson will read from and discuss his recent Harper’s Magazine essay on the topic (January 2018).
 He considers what the LGBT movement has lost as it has become more mainstream.
 He asks whether being an outsider – “queer” – is a more subversive and important identity.
 Johnson is an author, longtime LGBT activist, and professor of English and LGBT Studies at the University of Arizona.

 Wed, Jun 20, 6-8pm

 Bill Konigsberg discusses his journey as a young adult author writing for LGBTQ youth at a time when massive shifts are taking place in mainstream and alternative culture.
 Konigsberg is the award-winning author of four young adult novels.

 Sat, Jun 30, 2-4pm